progit/progit/de/03-git-branching/01-chapter3.markdown

 <!--Suppose you decide that you want to merge your client-side changes into your mainline for a release, but you want to hold off on the server-side changes until it’s tested further.
 You can take the changes on client that aren’t on server (C8 and C9) and replay them on your master branch by using the `-\-onto` option of `git rebase`:-->

-Stell dir vor Du entscheidest dich Deine clientseitigen Änderungen für einen Release in die Hauptlinie zu mergen, die serverseitigen Änderungen möchtest Du aber noch zurückhalten bis sie besser getestet wurden.
+Stell Dir vor, Du entscheidest dich Deine clientseitigen Änderungen für einen Release in die Hauptlinie zu mergen, die serverseitigen Änderungen möchtest Du aber noch zurückhalten bis sie besser getestet wurden.
 Du kannst einfach die Änderungen am Client, die den Server nicht betreffen, (C8 und C9) mit der `--onto`-Option von `git rebase` erneut auf den Master-Branch anwenden:

 	$ git rebase --onto master server client